FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 #### Query/Corpus Relationship

-This design choice to have as many  principled, but seems like a poor one for two reasons:
+This design choice to have as many queries may seem principled, but in practice is a poor one for two reasons:
 1. It makes finding these bounds difficult computationally to estimate bounds, because $\binom{|C|}{k}$ grows very quickly for large values of $|C|$ and $k$
 2. It's unclear how close this bound is to typical IR query document relationships, at least as captured in datasets.
 Is this bound close regardless of the task used, or much higher?

 The number of dimensions found by this method should be higher given its likely harder to fit than other combinations of queries.
 Section 5.4 and Figure 6 seem to indicate that this would be the case, although those experiments are used in a different context.
+I personally believe this casts doubt on the results as being valid.
+Likely these bounds are rather conservative assuming no other issues.

 ### Variability Based on Initial Conditions

 Optimization-based methods, as far as I'm aware, are not guaranteed to [convergeto a global optimum](https://www.arxiv.org/abs/2510.03613) or [consistent solutions based on the initialization](https://proceedings.mlr.press/v28/sutskever13.html)
 The paper appears to run each free-embedding experiment only once per configuration of $d$.
 Without repeated runs over different initializations, how can we be sure the number of dimensions found is accurate even if we are overfitting?
 A straightforward solution would be to repeat each optimization several times with different seeds and report the variance (or a confidence interval) on the maximum $|C|$ obtained.
-This validate the robustness of the empirical bound and account for any issues arising from optimization settings.
+This would validate the robustness of the empirical bound and account for any issues arising from optimization settings.

 ## Practical Performance